On this page

 - Dispose of tissues and masks in a sealed plastic bag and put in the usual household waste.

-- If you need to visit your GP, call ahead and mention that you are currently in self-quarantine so they can prepare appropriate infection control measures.
+- If you need to visit your GP, call ahead and mention that you are currently in quarantine so they can prepare appropriate infection control measures.

 If the person you are caring for develops serious symptoms, such as difficulty breathing, call triple zero (000) and ask for an ambulance.

-Think about elderly friends, neighbours, and people with a disability in your community and how you can support each other during a period of self-quarantine.
-If you are not currently in self-quarantine but others around you are, think about how you might be able to help them out, such as regularly checking in by phone or by supporting them to get food and other necessities.
+Think about elderly friends, neighbours, and people with a disability in your community and how you can support each other during a period of quarantine or isolation.
+If you are not currently in quarantine or isolation but family or friends are, think about how you might be able to help them out, such as regularly checking in by phone or by supporting them to get food and other necessities.

-What support is available for people in self-quarantine?
+What support is available for people in isolation or quarantine?

-If you are in self-quarantine, stay in regular contact with your close family and friends and ask them to get food, medicines or other necessities for you when you’re running low.
+If you are in isolation or quarantine, stay in regular contact with your close family and friends and ask them to get food, medicines or other necessities for you when you’re running low.
 You can also contact your local council who can support you in accessing services that meet your needs.
 Visit Know Your Council website to find your council.

-An emergency relief package contains essential food and personal care items that are available to vulnerable Victorians who are needing to self-quarantine due to coronavirus (COVID-19).
+An emergency relief package contains essential food and personal care items that are available to vulnerable Victorians who are needing to quarantine or isolation due to coronavirus (COVID-19).

-The packages will help make sure people are able to access essential items while they self-quarantine.
+The packages will help make sure people are able to access essential items while they quarantine or isolate.